Why are we publicising the number of beds available each week at Mildmay?

 The overwhelming number of people in NHS hospitals has led to major issues, including ‘bed-blocking’ in hospitals, delays in transit to hospital, and, most frustratingly, blockages for treatment and sending recovered patients home or into the community.

-We’re sharing this because we believe we can play a part in supporting the Prime Minister’s key pledge to cut NHS waiting lists.
-We’re ready and willing to help and will keep voicing this until action is taken.
+We’re sharing this because we believe we can play a part in helping to cut NHS waiting lists.

 Mildmay is an NHS-contracted specialist voluntary sector hospital with an extensive history of supporting patients with complex physical and mental health needs and co-morbidity.